nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### List elderly : `list`

-Shows a list of all the elderly and their associated details in SeniorLove address book in alphabetical order of their name.
+Shows a list of all or selecteded elderly and their associated details in SeniorLove address book in alphabetical order of their name.

 Format: `list [w/] [m/]`